Fermiac/woocommerce-siftscience/README.md

 # woocommerce-siftscience
 A plugin that integrates SiftScience fraud detection into your WooCommerce store

-WARNING: This code is not yet ready for use!
-It still requires debugging and testing.
+WARNING: This code is currently in beta.
+Testers are needed.

 # Setup / Installation from Repo